 - Low: marginal (rating C – 10)

 Each risk is then evaluated and given a score rating by multiplying the risk of impact rating with the probability of the risk.
-This has been simplified through the matrix below:
+This has been simplified in the matrix below:

 Step Four: Reporting and monitoring risks

 Consistently reporting and monitoring risk is a key function of project management.
-Communicating risk assessment outcomes to critical stakeholders is important to properly manage expectations, provide a deeper understanding of current project risks and help them make more informed decisions.
+Communicating risk assessment outcomes to critical stakeholders is important for managing expectations, providing a deeper understanding of current project risks, and helping them make more informed decisions.

-It is important to note that risks reports are not the same as the project risk register and should only contain the most relevant or significant risks for key stakeholders to know.
-Additionally, risk reporting is best done consistently and periodically.
+It is important to note that risks reports are not the same as the project risk register, and should only contain the most relevant or significant risks for key stakeholders.
+Also, risk reporting is a task that should be done periodically and consistently.

 Step Five: Conducting post-project reviews and comparisons

 Risk management best practice is to conduct a post-project review of overall risk identification, analysis and mitigation activities.
 One of the key benefits of an RBS is that it provides clear documentation of risk management activities and escalation throughout the entire project process.
 This can be done by conducting post-project review sessions on workshops through which teams can gather and discuss their performance.

 Additionally, teams can also pull from other projects to compare their RBS frameworks and risk management practices to further optimise their activities for the next round.